Policies, Constitution and Strategic Plan

-You can download and read our complete RNSC Policy Manual and our complete RNSC Constitution using the links below:
+You can download and read our complete RNSC Policy Manual, our complete RNSC Constitution and our Strategic Plan using the links below:

 General Rules and Etiquette for Members and Guests:

 These rules are designed to make the Revelstoke Nordic Club a safe and enjoyable place for all the different user groups who support our club.
 Thankyou for your co-operation.

 - Obey all signs and ski within your ability.

 - Pack out all garbage, do not litter.

 - If you happen to fall, fill in your hole and fix the track.

 - When stopping, move to the side of the trail.